All Episodes

 Send up a repeal bill every week and make the president defend this, make him veto it.

-As we get closer to the 2012 election and the Democrats in the Senate realize where their reelection lies, I don't accept this notion we can't override the veto.
+As we get closer to the 2012 election and the Democrats and the Senate realize where their reelection lies, I don't accept this notion we can't override the veto.

-And I get guarantee there are a lot of other people in Washington who don't want to admit it, but they think it's highly likely or possible.
+And I guarantee you there are a lot of other people in Washington who don't want to admit it, but they think it's highly likely or possible.

 If the right way is taken, the right strategy is employed here.